Spanish - Associate in Arts for Transfer

 Fall Year 1

 This course is designed for non-native Spanish speakers and therefore ideal for students with minimal or no exposure to Spanish.
 SPAN 101 offers an introduction to the Spanish language, presenting students with introductory vocabulary and grammar, reading and writing skills as well as oral and listening skills (including pronunciation).
-This course also includes an introduction to cultural aspects of the Spanish-speaking world.
+This course also includes an introduction to sociocultural aspects of the Spanish-speaking world.

-- Category 3: Humanities
+- Category 3: Arts and Humanities

 In this course, students receive instruction in academic reading and writing, including writing processes, effective use of language, analytical thinking, and the foundations of academic research.

 Students will prepare and write a research paper.
-This course is not open to students who have already successfully taken ENGL 101.
+The course is not open to students who received credit for ENGL 101.

 The study of the history of world theatre from the Baroque through to 21st Century theater.
 The history and development of theater and drama are studied in relationship to cultural political and social conditions of the time.
 Plays are read for an analysis of structure, plot, character and historical relevance.